 Jeff got his start farming in the dairy business on his father's farm in the early 1990s.
-Over the past three decades, Jeff has grown tobacco, produce, and grain crops using both conventional and organic practices.
+Over the past 30+ years, Jeff has grown tobacco, produce, and grain crops using both conventional and organic practices.
 Since the start of our feed program in 2017, Jeff has transitioned away from tobacco.
-Jeff currently uses practices of conservation and crop rotation growing produce for wholesale distribution, grains and legumes for our feed program, open-pollinated corn for seed distribution, and specialty corn crops for distilleries on over approximately 500 acres.
-Crops Jeff is currently growing for our feed program include wheat, oats, corn, soybeans, milo, peas and barley.
-Additionally, Jeff recently installed a soybean roaster so he can do all soybean processing on site.
+Jeff currently uses practices of conservation, no-till, and crop rotation growing grains and legumes for our feed program, open-pollinated corn for seed distribution, and specialty corn crops for distilleries on over approximately 500 acres.
+Crops Jeff is currently growing for our feed program include oats, corn, soybeans, and milo.
+Additionally, Jeff has a roaster and roasts his soybean on site.
 Jeff does not use any genetically modified seed in any of his farming practices.
-Additionally, Jeff does not have any neighboring farms growing genetically modified crops, so we feel comfortable that cross contamination will not occur.
+Additionally, Jeff does not have any neighboring farms growing genetically modified crops, so we feel comfortable that cross contamination does not occur.
 All of our feed is milled and bagged at Jeff's farm.

 How Can You Buy Our Feed?

 - Stop by our store.
 See the price list below for what we should always have in stock.

 - Get our feed delivered on our farm delivery route to Orange and Durham County Farms.

 - Arrange for delivery directly from Bender Farms to your farm.
 For locations close to Jeff's farm, we may utilize our trucks.
 For more distant locations, LTL trucking will be used, so ordering full pallets of feed (40 bag increments) will spread shipping costs most efficiently.
 Call Melinda at (919) 545-4429 to inquire about shipping/deliver logistics.

 - Pre-order feed and pick up directly at Bender Farms.
 How does this work?